Indiana coronavirus updates: CDC map shows 34 Indiana counties at 'high risk' of spreading COVID-19

 Registrations for the vaccine are now open for all Hoosiers through the Indiana Department of Health.
 This story will be updated over the course of the day with more news on the COVID-19 pandemic.

+Biden feeling 'much, much better' after COVID diagnosis, still has sore throat

-President Joe Biden likely contracted a highly contagious variant of the coronavirus spreading rapidly through the United States, and now has body aches and a sore throat since his positive test, according to an update from his doctor on Saturday.
+President Joe Biden continues to “improve significantly” despite a lingering sore throat from his coronavirus infection, according to an update Sunday from his doctor.

+“The president is responding to therapy as expected,” wrote Dr. Kevin O’Connor in his latest note.
+Biden has been taking Paxlovid, an antiviral drug that helps reduce the chance of severe illness.

+O’Connor wrote that Biden still has a sore throat, though other symptoms, including a cough, runny nose and body aches, “have diminished considerably."

 CDC map shows 34 Indiana counties at 'high risk' of spreading COVID-19